F3real/F3real.github.io/content/pwnable_tw_start.md

 ![Decompilation result]({static}/images/2018_9_1_start1.png){: .img-fluid .centerimage}

-We see that binary is very simple, it makes two linux syscalls, first write (`0x04`) and then it takes user input using `read` (Ox03) .
-Type of call depends on value in `EAX`, if you want more information about parameters for syscalls you can take a look at [https://syscalls.kernelgrok.com/](https://syscalls.kernelgrok.com/).
+We see that binary is very simple, it makes two Linux syscalls, first write (`0x04`) and then it takes user input using `read` (Ox03).
+Type of call depends on the value in `EAX`, if you want more information about parameters for syscalls you can take a look at [https://syscalls.kernelgrok.com/](https://syscalls.kernelgrok.com/).

 Now, we can run binary :